hosseinoliabak/cisco/Routing/08_12_dmvpn_ph1.md

 O        172.16.0.0 [110/1001] via 10.0.1.12, 00:05:48, Tunnel0
 <b>O     192.168.2.0/24 [110/2001] via 10.0.1.12, 00:05:03, Tunnel0</b></pre>
-As we can see Branch1 to reach Branch2, points to the HQ router which is not issue when dealing with DMVP phase 1 is issue in phase 2.
+As we can see Branch1 to reach Branch2, points to the HQ router which is not issue when dealing with DMVPN phase 1 is issue in phase 2.

 #### point-to-multipoint non-broadcast OSPF network type
 * Like point-to-multipoint OSPF network but we have to configure static neighbors